conan-io/docs/integrations/cross_platform/yocto.rst

 .. important::

-    We strongly recommend to use the Yocto's SDK toolchain to create packages as they will be built with the optimization flags suitable to be deployed later to an image generated in a Yocto build.
+    We strongly recommend using the Yocto's SDK toolchain to create packages as they will be built with the optimization flags suitable to be deployed later to an image generated in a Yocto build.

 Deploying an application to a Yocto image